wzkariampuzha/EvolutionaryLinguistics/Closed-Lexical-Classes/README.md

 Manuscript is being finalized for submission.
 Key findings will be added here after paper is accepted to a journal.

 ### Key notebooks
-- *1. Closed Classes Pre-processing.ipynb*: Inputs the raw Google 1-gram data (\*.gz), preprocesses it by filtering out unigrams which are not lexemes (exact parameters are described in the paper and found in the function *unigram_tests(unigram)*) as well as all unigrams which are not [annotated](https://dl.acm.org/doi/10.5555/2390470.2390499) with one of the closed lexical classes tags. to generate *\*_CLOSED_CLASSES.json* files.
+- *1. Closed Classes Pre-processing.ipynb*: Inputs the raw Google 1-gram data (\*.gz), preprocesses it by filtering out unigrams which are not lexemes (exact parameters are described in the paper and found in the function *unigram_tests*) as well as all unigrams which are not [annotated](https://dl.acm.org/doi/10.5555/2390470.2390499) with one of the closed lexical classes tags. to generate *\*_CLOSED_CLASSES.json* files.
 - *2. Closed Classes Pre-processing.ipynb*: Inputs the *\*_CLOSED_CLASSES.json* files, normalizes, smooths, and finds the birth and death years of each word as well as usage statistics.
 Generates *CLOSED_CLASSES_SORTABLE.json*
 - *3. Investigate the Closed Classes Data.ipynb*: Generates *ALL CLOSED CLASSES TOP 500s.json* and *ALL CLOSED CLASSES TOP 500s.csv*